How does Rest Less make money

-When you take out car insurance, your insurers may offer you some additional cover options that you can use to supplement your policy for an extra cost.
+When you take out car insurance, your insurer may offer you some additional cover options that you can use to supplement your policy for an extra cost.

-These add-ons cover a range of things, from breakdowns to lost or stolen keys to flood damage.
-But with so many extras available, it can be difficult to know which are worth having, and which could end up being a waste of money.
+These add-ons typically cover a range of things, from breakdowns and courtesy cars to lost or stolen keys and flood damage.
+But with so many extras available, it can be difficult to know which are worth having and which could end up being a waste of money.

-In this article, we go through some of the most common car insurance add-ons and extras, so that you can decide which ones are worth the money.
+In this article, we go through some of the most common car insurance add-ons and extras to help you decide which ones, if any, are worth the money.

 Which car insurance extras are available?

-Before you look at car insurance extras you should make sure you know exactly what your policy covers already.
-Some extras may be included already, particularly if you have comprehensive cover.
-To learn about the three main levels of car insurance and what they offer, read our article What are the different types of car insurance?
+Before you look at car insurance extras make sure you know exactly what your policy covers already.
+Some extras may be included automatically, particularly if you have comprehensive cover.
+To learn more about the three main levels of car insurance and what they offer, read our article What are the different types of car insurance?

 Here are ten common extras offered by insurers that you might find helpful.